lexical-lsp/lexical/pages/glossary.md

 ### Code Actions

-Broadly speaking, code actions are a feature that provides the user with possible corrective actions right next to an error or warning.
+A code action represents a change that can be performed in code.
+In VSCode they typically appear as quick fixes next to an error or warning, but they aren't exclusive to that.

 LSP defines a protocol for language servers to tell clients what actions they're capable of performing, and for clients to request those actions be taken.
 See for example LSP's [CodeActionClientCapabilities interface](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#codeActionClientCapabilities).